Dewi Fujin Ordered to Pay ¥29 Million After Rejecting Settlement | FRIDAY DIGITAL

 • Share on LINE

-Mrs. Devi ordered to pay about 29 million yen
+Madame Dewi was ordered to pay approximately 29 million yen.

-The settlement was supposed to be for 6 million yen…
+The settlement was supposed to be reached for 6 million yen.

-On December 12, 2012, the first trial court ruled in a labor case brought by two former employees of Mrs. Devi’s company.
-The court ordered her to pay approximately 29 million yen, including interest, to the two former employees.
+On December 12, 2024, the first-instance ruling in a labor lawsuit filed by two former employees of Madame Dewi’s company was handed down.
+She was ordered to pay approximately 29 million yen, including interest, to the two former employees.

-The court ruling was a “complete defeat” for Mrs. Devi.
-In fact, a settlement was supposed to be reached for 6 million yen.
-However, as a result of Mrs. Devi’s “rejection” of the mediation proposal, she was forced to pay a huge sum of 29 million yen in the end.
+The verdict was considered a complete defeat for Madame Dewi.
+Originally, the settlement was supposed to be for 6 million yen.
+However, after Madame Dewi rejected the settlement proposal, she was ultimately forced to pay the much larger sum of 29 million yen.

 https://friday.kodansha.co.jp/article/390133

-The issue at trial was whether the dismissals of the two former employees were valid or invalid.
-Mrs. Devi’s side was,
+The key issue in the lawsuit was whether the dismissal of the two former employees was valid or not.
+Madame Dewi’s side argued that:

-and that they had clearly agreed to resign.
-On the other hand, the two parties argued,
+On the other hand, the two employees countered:

 • Interview and text by Shinsuke Sakai PHOTO Kazuhiko Nakamura (1st photo)